Farmer Talk

 McGowan recommended that farmers that want to implement regenerative practices take their worst field and add cover crops there first, as it is where they would have the least to lose and would potentially see improvements fastest.

 Aaron Studebaker, who farms near Davey, Nebraska, has been using no-till in some capacity since 2006.
-He recommends cereal rye as a “bulletproof” cover studebakercrop, especially useful for weed suppression.
+He recommends cereal rye as a “bulletproof” cover crop, especially useful for weed suppression.
 “We are running out of chemical options for weeds,” he said, which is why planting rye as a cover crop or a second cash crop in a double cropping system can be so valuable.
 Another advantage Studebaker has seen with cover crops is erosion control on tricky contoured fields.
 Additionally, the harvested rye reduces his need for other feed for his cattle through the winter.

 ‘We’ve always done it that way’ is a toxic mentality for a farmer, said Studebaker, who recommended making SMART goals: Specific, Measurable, Attainable, Relevant, and Timely.
 Once the goals are set, hold yourself accountable.
 How are you improving year over year?
 “If you can’t measure it, you can’t improve it,” he said.